PhD Student · Human-Centered Computing

-5th-year PhD student at the University of Florida studying HCC.
+5th-year PhD student at the University of Florida advancing health equity through culturally relevant, technology-based health literacy interventions for the Black community.

 About Me